KyleAMathews/Fuzzymatcher.js/README.md

 * Small (1.5 KB minified and gzipped) library for fuzzymatching strings.
 * Performant up to ~10,000 items.
-* Match results are memoized by default.
+* Match results are memoized.
-* Search against one or multiple lists at a time.
+* Search against one or multiple or all lists.
 * Perfect for creating autocomplete widgets

+Note, Fuzzymatcher.js requires JSON.stringify and JSON.parse.
+If you're
+supporting IE6 and IE7 you'll need to provide a JSON library.

 ### How to use